heynils/open-payments-code-test/README.md

 # Open payments code test

-A small program that smiluates a multithreaded payment API.
+A small program that simulates a multithreaded payment API.